10% off all Painting work completed in January 2025.

 1. Failing to Properly Prep Your Floors

-As we’ve discussed in numerous previous blogs, surface preparation is at least half the battle of any paint job, and the same goes for concrete floor painting.
-In fact, concrete floor prep for polyurea coatings is especially important considering the porous nature of concrete dirt, dust, debris, moisture, and more can easily enter the pores and cracks of bare concrete, and pressure from above and below your floors can lead to fracturing, pitting, spalling, etc. If you don’t address these matters prior to painting, you’re only prolonging the inevitable.
-So, make sure you tackle the necessary prep work before you paint, including:
+Surface preparation is at least half the battle in any paint job, and the same goes for concrete floor painting.
+In fact, concrete floor prep for polyurea coatings is especially important considering the porous nature of concrete.
+Dirt, dust, debris, moisture, and more can easily enter the pores and cracks of bare concrete, and pressure from above and below your floors can lead to fracturing, pitting, spalling, and other issues.
+If you don’t address these problems prior to painting, you’re only prolonging the inevitable.
+Make sure you tackle the necessary prep work before you paint, including:

 • Clearing the area